 DISCLAIMER: The information provided on this website does not, and is not intended to, constitute professional financial advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Readers of this website should contact a professional advisor before making decisions about financial issues.

 The cost of a degree in accounting may seem daunting to students and their families.
 Many students embark on their college admissions journey with little awareness of the financial aid opportunities available to them.
 Students seeking financial aid for accounting programs should begin by filling out the Free Application for Federal Student Aid, commonly known as the FAFSA.

-You should complete the FAFSA application even if you plan to pay for your education yourself, or if you believe that your family income level is too high to qualify for financial assistance.
+You should complete the FAFSA even if you plan to pay for your education yourself, or if you believe your family income level is too high to qualify for financial assistance.
 Several schools require you to submit the FAFSA as part of their application process.
-Anyone who intends to pursue a graduate or undergraduate degree should learn about FAFSA funding or risk missing out on potential sources of student aid.
+Anyone who intends to pursue a graduate or undergraduate degree should learn about FAFSA funding.
+Otherwise, they might miss out on potential sources of student aid.

 Students apply their FAFSA aid to an array of educational purposes, including career schools, college programs, and graduate or professional degrees.
 Students sometimes rely on loans issued by the federal government or private banks to finance their education.
-Most borrowers prefer federal loans that carry a fixed interest rate and do not require repayment until after leaving school.
+Most borrowers prefer federal loans with a fixed interest rate.
+These do not require repayment until after borrowers leave school.

 FAFSA Eligibility Requirements

 Eligibility for student aid through the FAFSA requires admission to or enrollment in a recognized degree or certificate program.
 U.S. citizens or permanent residents with green cards can fill out the FAFSA.